AGasconAfriat/pwhl_data-analysis/README.md

 An easy way to see if you are lacking anything is to try to run the script, then install the appropriate package if you get an error message about missing dependencies.

 `step1_get_stats.py` needs a WebDriver to be installed.
 Consult [the supported browsers section of the Selenium downloads page](https://www.selenium.dev/downloads/#supported-browsers) for more information.
+If not using Edge, update line 24 of `step1_get_stats.py` with the appropriate WebDriver.

 ## Running a Python script